bra1nDump/ai-task-vscode/docs/backlog.md

 ## UX - Product

+- Only addressed tasks within the open tabs, not the entire project
 - New unsaved file should work as a @ task input
   - It also currently hangs in this case - investigate
 - Keep reference to a terminal, don't keep creating new ones